CommonSenseMachines/blender-mcp/README.md

 - Upgrade pip
 - Use `python3.10 -m pip install -e .` if you don't normally use python
-- Use Cursor from the blender-mcp directory
-- Use `python3.10` in mcp.json (or whatever your normal Blender Python version is)

 ## Cursor Configuration